urbit/docs/docs/programming/system/marks.md

 ]
 ```

-Ooh, that was exciting.
-If you squint at that, but it looks an
+That was exciting.
+If you squint at that,  it looks an
 awful lot like html.
 Our value `17` is still in there, in the
 body.  `urb` is the mark we render most web pages to.
 It makes
 sure you have a complete skeleton of a web page.
 Of course, by